svssathvik7/docs/docs/home/governance/Tokenomics.md

 * **Community incentives**: 54.4% (80,000,000 SEED) allocated for community growth and engagement through various programs.
 * **Liquidity and partnerships**: 5.5% (8,000,000 SEED) to support liquidity on and establish strategic partnerships.
 * **Grants**: 5.5% (8,000,000 SEED) reserved for both tech and non-tech community grants.
-* **Team**: 15% (22,000,000 SEED) allocated to the Garden team, subject to an 18-month cliff from TGE and subsequent streaming.
+* **Team**: 15% (22,000,000 SEED) allocated to the Garden team, subject to a 24-month cliff from TGE and subsequent streaming.
-* **Investors**: 19.6% (29,000,000 SEED) allocated to early backers, subject to an 18-month cliff from TGE and subsequent streaming
+* **Investors**: 19.6% (29,000,000 SEED) allocated to early backers, subject to a 24-month cliff from TGE and subsequent streaming

 ### Emission schedule <a href="#seed-emission-schedule" id="seed-emission-schedule"></a>